Guide to Labrador Retrievers

 Cost

 The popularity of the colour at the time plays a large part in the price you will pay for your Labrador.
 You can expect to spend up to £850 when purchasing a Labrador puppy from a breeder.
 This price increases drastically if you are purchasing a puppy that comes from an award winning bloodline.
-These puppies can be up to £3,000.
+These puppies can be anywhere up to £3,000.

 Having a puppy join your household is a costly task.
 There are many factors that need to be taken into consideration.
 Some of these include: